These 2 Rangers forwards in good place to start training camp, GM believes

 A fully healthy Chytil and a motivated Kakko are positive signs that the Rangers have some more solid options to provide offense this season.

 While that news is good, Drury did have some minor injury news that wasn’t as positive.
 Veteran center Riley Nash, who played with Hartford of the American Hockey League last season, sustained a lower-body injury during the offseason and won’t participate in training camp.
-And Hartford center Ryder Korczak was “dinged up” during a rookie game against the Philadelphia Flyers and will the start of camp.
+Also, Hartford center Ryder Korczak was “dinged up” during a rookie game against the Philadelphia Flyers and will miss the start of camp.